How To Spell The Number 12

 Data and Statistics

 Recent analyses of written content across various platforms show a consistent pattern: numerals are more frequently used in online articles and reports due to their scannability.
-However, in academic papers and books, spelling out numbers is still a common practice.
+That said, in academic papers and books, spelling out numbers is still a common practice.
 This suggests that context and audience significantly influence the choice between numerals and spelled-out numbers.

 Professional Insights